caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 ## Examples

-Enable access logging (to the console):
+Enable access logging to the default logger.

+In other words, by default this logs to the console or stderr, but this can be changed by reconfiguring the default logger with the [`log` global option](/docs/caddyfile/options#log):

 ```caddy-d
 log